M-Neuw37/portfolio-tracker/README.md

 * `TODO` add a YTD in a text box and an all time figure.
 * `TODO` nest parts of the script in functions

+The script can be seen viewed in `visualise-portfolio.py`

 Keep track of the amount you have invested into the stock market compared to the value of your investments based off live data from `yfinance`.

 The data from your portfolio is dispayed using `matplotlib.pyplot` to plot two lines, one shows a cumulative amount of money you have put into the market, and the second line shows the data from `yfinance` to help provide accurate, up-to date data.